 Pre-Veterinary Schools and Colleges in the U.S.

 Pre-veterinary programs are designed to prepare students for veterinary school.
 Pre-veterinary courses can be completed alongside any major.
-In addition to coursework, students may consider gaining experience in veterinary medicine.
+In addition to taking coursework, students might want to consider gaining experience in veterinary medicine.

 How to Select a Pre-Veterinary School